UCC Undergraduate courses

 • PY1008 Physics for Biomedical, Environmental, Food & Nutritional Sciences (10 credits)

-Your studies will be focussed on applying biological and chemical sciences to foods in the following areas:
+In Year 2, your studies will be focussed on applying biological and chemical sciences to foods in multiple areas such as food analysis, food chemistry, food quaity and legislation and food microbiology.

-You will become familiar with the components, properties and nutritional aspects of food systems and a wide range of modern processing technologies and strategies used to produce high-quality foods including:
+In Years 3 and 4, you will become familiar with the components, properties and nutritional aspects of food systems.
+You will cover a wide range of modern processing technologies and strategies used to produce high-quality foods including sensory science, food safety, and food packaging.

 A six-month work placement in Year 3 will give you an excellent opportunity to work in the industry.